Mexico City Metro Line 12

-Line 12, also known as the Golden Line from its color on the system map, is a partially closed rapid transit line of the Mexico City Metro network.
+Line 12, also known as the Golden Line from its color on the system map, is a rapid transit line of the Mexico City Metro network.
 It travels 25.1 km along the boroughs of Benito Juárez, Iztapalapa and Tláhuac in southwestern, central-southern and southeastern Mexico City, serving twenty stations.
 The line was inaugurated on 30 October 2012, going from Tláhuac to Mixcoac station.
 In 2016, work to expand it to Observatorio station started.
+All the stations are accessible to people with disabilities as they have elevators, tactile pavings and braille signage plates.

 Line 12 was built by Mexican construction company Empresas ICA in association with Alstom Mexicana and Grupo Carso.
 It runs at grade, overground and underground levels.
 The interchange stations are Mixcoac (Line 7), Zapata (Line 3), Ermita (Line 2) and Atlalilco (Line 8), and when completed, Observatorio (Line 1).
 The line connects with other transport systems in the city, including the trolleybus and the Metrobús systems.
 In 2019, Line 12 had a total ridership of 134,900,367 passengers, averaging 369,590 passengers per day.